 PERM stands for Program Electronic Review Management.
 It is the word most often used to refer to the labor certification process for employers seeking permanent green card status for an employee.
 If you have a full time job offer you may qualify for Permanent Residence through the PERM process.
-The Ranchod Law Group in San Francisco and Santa Clara California, can help you with all of your labor certification and PERM legal needs.
+The Ranchod Law Group in Sacramento California, can help you with all of your labor certification and PERM legal needs.
 Learn more about PERM labor certification on this page, then contact our office to discuss your green card, permanent residency, or other PERM needs.

 Please visit our Doctor and Scientist Resource Center for more information pertaining to PERM labor certification.

 PERM is an electronic filing and tracking system used by the U.S. Department of Labor to process labor certification applications on their dedicated web site.
 The U.S. Immigration Service allows employers to petition a foreign worker using the PERM process.
 Through the PERM process, the Department of Labor issues a certification that allows the foreign worker to apply for permanent residence.
 The certification program is designed to assure the US Department of Labor that there is no equally qualified United States worker who is ready and available for the position offered to the foreign worker.

 Part of the PERM process, along with certifying that the job cannot be filled by a qualified, willing, and able United States worker, the petitioning employer must also demonstrate that hiring the foreign worker will not hurt wages or working conditions typically afforded United States workers in the same economic marketplace.
 The law is in place to encourage the hiring of qualified United States workers, and discourage the hiring of foreign workers below the prevailing wage and benefits of the area.